 In 2003 and 2004, Masisa successfully expanded its Placacentros network in Mexico.
 Masisa Mexico opened 62 stores throughout the country as of September 21, 2005, and expects to open approximately 8 new stores in Mexico during the rest of 2005.
 We intend to open an additional 20 Placacentros in Mexico in 2006.
-Masisa estimates that the furniture industry in Mexico represents approximately 80% of particle board and MDF consumption in that country, and that approximately 50% of the furniture market is comprised of small and medium-sized manufacturers.
 For the six months ended June 30, 2005 and for the year ended December 31, 2004, approximately 36% and 34%, respectively, of Masisa Mexico's total volume sales were made through Placacentros.